Nudibranch

 Sea Hare

-Why it’s unusual: Have an internal shell
+Why it’s weird: They have an internal shell that encases their vital organs

 Brine shrimp